 Meaning through Social Contrasts: The American Versus the European

-In its most general terms, that is, in terms which will apply to almost any Jamesian novel, the contrasts are seen as follows:
+In its most general terms, i.e., in terms which will apply to almost any Jamesian novel, the contrasts between American and European are as follows:

-In The Portrait of a Lady, the character who represents the American in the best sense of the word is, of course, Isabel Archer.
-The representative of the European in the worse sense of the word is Gilbert Osmond, and to a lesser degree Madame Merle.
-Of course, both of these people were actually born in America, but they have lived their entire lives in Europe and consider themselves European.
+In The American, the character who represents the American in the best sense of the word is, of course, Christopher Newman.
+The representative of the European in the worse sense of the word is the Bellegarde family.

-One of the great differences that is emphasized is the difference between the American's practicality and the European's insistence upon form and ceremony.
-Isabel likes to react to any situation according to her own desires.
-Early in the novel, Isabel's aunt tells her that it is not proper to remain with two gentlemen without a chaperon.
-Isabel likes to do what she thinks is right and not what other people tell her is right.
-But people like Osmond know ahead of time what type of form and ceremony they will employ in any given situation.
-The American then acts spontaneously, while the Europeans have formalized certain rituals so that they will never have to confront an unknown situation.
-Thus, there is a sense of sincerity in the American's actions; whereas the European is more characterized by a sense of extreme urbanity.
-Urbain de Bellegarde's first name is used to suggest his urbanity, and throughout the novel, we never see Madame Merle or Osmond perform a spontaneous act — they are the epitome of the perfect and correct form.
+One of the great differences that is emphasized is the difference between the American's utility and the European's insistence upon form and ceremony.
+Early in the novel, Mrs. Tristram tells Newman that he is to do what he thinks right when confronted with any situation.
+But people like Urbain de Bellegarde know ahead of time what type of form and ceremony they will employ in any given situation.
+The American then acts spontaneously while the European has formalized certain rituals so that they will never have to confront an unknown situation.
+Thus, there is a sense of sincerity in the American's actions while the European is more characterized by a sense of extreme urbanity.
+Urbain de Bellegarde's first name is used to suggest his urbanity, and throughout the novel, we never see Urbain perform a spontaneous act — he is the epitome of the perfect and correct form.
 As Newman reacts spontaneously to the music of Mozart, Urbain de Bellegarde's reaction was formulated years ago.
 It will not change.
-Consequently, there is something false in their reactions, while Isabel's reaction strikes one as honest and sincere.
+Consequently, there is something false in his reaction while Newman's reaction strikes one as honest and sincere.

-The American's sense of spontaneity, sincerity, and action leads him into natural actions.
+The American's sense of spontaneity, sincerity and action leads him into natural actions.
 He seems to represent nature itself.
-On the other hand, the European's emphasis on form, ceremony, ritual, and urbanity seems to suggest the artificial.
-It represents art as an entity opposing nature.
+On the other hand, the European's emphasis on form, ceremony, ritual and urbanity seems to suggest the artificial.
+It represents art as an opposing entity to nature.

-Finally, these qualities lead to the ultimate opposition of honesty versus evil.
-When all of the American's qualities are replaced by all of the European's we find that form and ritual are deemed more important than honesty.
-Thus, Osmond will insist upon Isabel's putting up the front of a happy marriage even though they detest each other.
-In other words, the form of the marriage must be maintained.
-James is not emphasizing that one should have all of one tendency and none of the other.
+Finally, these qualities lead to the ultimate quality of honesty vs. evil.
+When all of the American's qualities are replaced by all of the European's qualities, then we find that form and ritual are more important than honesty.
+Thus, the Bellegardes can actually murder out of a sense of adherence to form.
+James is not emphasizing that one should have all of one and not any of the other.
 The ideal person is the one who can retain all of the American's innocence and honesty, and yet gain the European's experience and knowledge.
-Lord Warburton is then great because he has the knowledge and experience; he has the form and ceremony and ritual.
-But he is not artificial, for he reacts to things with sincerity and naturalness.
-Isabel is great because she has retained all of her American qualities, but has learned a great deal about form and ritual and urbanity, and has also gained a tremendous amount of knowledge and experience without losing his native virtues.
+Valentin de Bellegarde is then great because he has the knowledge and experience, he has the form and ceremony and ritual, but he is not artificial because he reacts to things with sincerity and naturalness.
+Newman is becoming great because he has retained all of his American qualities but has learned a great deal about form and ritual and urbanity and has also gained a tremendous amount of knowledge and experience without losing his native virtues.
 Claire de Cintré's potential greatness is that she, like Valentin, possesses the commendable European qualities and shows a good inclination toward gaining or appreciating the American virtues.